alces-software/metalware/docs/design/05-asset-layout.md

 creates the link between the asset and sub assets.

-The final step is then to prompt the user if they want to create each sub asset, if so the process is repeated for it.
+The final step is then to prompt the user if they want to create each sub asset, if so the process is repeated.

 ### Key questions: